Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Abstract

 \section{Abstract}

-We propose a self-supervised method for learning \KG{representations based on} spatial audio-visual correspondences in egocentric videos.
-In particular, our method leverages a masked auto-encoding framework to synthesize \KG{masked} binaural audio through the synergy of audio and vision, thereby learning useful spatial relationships between the two modalities.
-We use our pretrained features to tackle \KG{two downstream video tasks requiring spatial understanding in social scenarios: active speaker detection and spatial audio denoising.} We show through extensive experiments that our features are generic enough to improve over multiple state-of-the-art baselines \KG{on two public challenging egocentric video datasets, EgoCom and EasyCom.} Project: \url{http://vision.cs.utexas.edu/projects/ego_av_corr}.
+We propose a self-supervised method for learning representations based on spatial audio-visual correspondences in egocentric videos. {Our} method {uses} a masked auto-encoding framework to synthesize masked binaural {(multi-channel)} audio through the synergy of audio and vision, thereby learning useful spatial relationships between the two modalities.
+We use our pretrained features to tackle two downstream video tasks requiring spatial understanding in social scenarios: active speaker detection and spatial audio denoising.
+Through extensive experiments, we show that our features are generic enough to improve over multiple state-of-the-art baselines on {both tasks on} two challenging egocentric video datasets {that offer binaural audio}, EgoCom and EasyCom.
+Project: \url{http://vision.cs.utexas.edu/projects/ego_av_corr}.